 - Sec.
 4. NRS 388A.487 is hereby amended to read as follows: - 388A.487 1.
-The governing body of a charter school shall adopt rules for [the academic retention of] the provision of intervention services and intensive instruction to pupils who are enrolled in the charter school that are consistent with NRS 392.750, 392.760 and 392.765.
-The rules must: - (a) Prescribe the [conditions under] programs and instruction which will be provided to a pupil. [may be retained in the same grade rather than promoted to the next higher grade for the immediately succeeding school year.] - (b) Require a pupil enrolled in grade 3 to be [retained in the same grade rather than promoted to grade 4 when required] provided intervention services and intensive instruction while the pupil is enrolled in an elementary school pursuant to NRS 392.760. - 2.
-On or before [September 1] October 15 of each year, the governing body of each charter school shall: - (a) Prepare a report concerning the number and percentage of pupils at the charter school who were: - (1) [Retained] Designated in grade 3 to be provided intervention services and intensive instruction while enrolled in an elementary school of a charter school pursuant to NRS 392.760 for a deficiency in the subject area of reading, including whether or not any such pupils were previously [retained in kindergarten or grade 1 or 2;] provided intervention services and intensive instruction while enrolled in an elementary school of a charter school; and - (2) [Not retained in grade 3 because a good cause exemption was approved pursuant to NRS 392.760 but who were previously retained in kindergarten or grade 1 or 2 for a total of 2 years;] Received educational programs or services identified pursuant to subsection 1 of NRS 392.750 at each grade level and whose proficiency in the subject area of reading: - (I) Did not improve at a rate prescribed by the governing body of a charter school, indicating a need for more intensive or different interventions; - (II) Improved at a rate prescribed by the governing body of a charter school, indicating growth toward performing at a level determined by a statewide assessment to be within the level established by the State Board for pupils enrolled in the same grade in which the pupils are enrolled; and
+The governing body of a charter school that operates as an elementary school shall adopt rules for [the academic retention of] the provision of intervention services and intensive instruction to pupils who are enrolled in the charter school that are consistent with NRS 392.750, 392.760 and 392.765.
+The rules must: - (a) Prescribe the [conditions under] programs and instruction which will be provided to a pupil [may be retained in the same grade rather than promoted to the next higher grade for the immediately succeeding school year.] who has been identified as deficient in the subject area of reading in accordance with the plan established pursuant to NRS 388.157. - (b) Require the school to provide to a pupil [enrolled in grade 3 to be retained in the same grade rather than promoted to grade 4 when required] who has been identified as deficient in the subject area of reading with intervention services and intensive instruction [pursuant to NRS 392.760.] in accordance with the plan established pursuant to NRS 388.157. - 2.
+On or before [September 1] October 15 of each year, the governing body of each charter school that operates as an elementary school shall: - (a) Prepare a report concerning the number and percentage of pupils at the charter school who were: - (1) [Retained] Designated in grade 3 to be provided intervention services and intensive instruction while enrolled in an elementary school of a charter school pursuant to NRS 392.760 for a deficiency in the subject area of reading, including whether or not any such pupils were previously [retained in kindergarten or grade 1 or 2;] provided intervention services and intensive instruction while enrolled in an elementary school of a charter school; and - (2) [Not retained in grade 3 because a good cause exemption was approved pursuant to NRS 392.760 but who were previously retained in kindergarten or grade 1 or 2 for a total of 2 years;] Received educational programs or services identified pursuant to subsection 1 of NRS 392.750 at each grade level and whose proficiency in the subject area of reading:

+(I) Did not improve at a rate prescribed by the governing body of a charter school, indicating a need for more intensive or different interventions;